As winter continues in much of the world, and summer is in full swing in others, where in the world should you go in the month of February?

 Directly above the American states of Minnesota and North Dakota sits the Canadian province of Manitoba.
 In its northeastern corner, on the Hudson Bay, is the town of Churchill, which is famous for two things: Polar bears and the Northern Lights.

-The town is often referred to as the “polar bear capital of the world,” though they’ll be far out on the ice come February, but no worries because Churchill is considered one of the top three places in the world for the Aurora Borealis!
-February makes the perfect time to visit because the Northern Lights are the most vibrant between the months of January and March, while you can spend the days exploring via dog sled, bird-watching for hundreds of different species, and checking out the amazing murals around town.
+The town is often referred to as the “polar bear capital of the world,” though they’ll be far out on the ice come February.
+No worries though because Churchill is considered one of the top three places in the world for the Aurora Borealis!
+February makes the perfect time to visit because the Northern Lights are the most vibrant between the months of January and March.
+You can spend the days exploring via dog sled, bird-watching for hundreds of different species, and checking out the amazing murals around town.

 In southwestern Africa, Namibia is home to the oldest desert in the world, the largest canyon in Africa, and the tallest sand dune on Earth.
 Pretty impressive, right?
 It also offers beautiful starry skies, amazing wildlife (including lions and honey badgers), and even beaches!
 Its German colonial history makes for a unique Euro-African combination in towns like Swakopmund, while adventures like skydiving, dune boarding, and safari-exploring await you in the rural areas.
 February is a great time to go thanks to clear mornings, warm nighttime temperatures, and a greener landscape from higher amounts of rainfall at this time of year.